- Roomy toebox

 You know the type of advert where a well-groomed architect steps out of a mid-century modern house into a German-engineered car before driving up a twisting road to a grassy mountain pasture for a quick 20k before breakfast?

 Well, he’s wearing a pair of On Running Cloudventure Waterproof trail shoes, and you can bet he didn’t pick his matching running gear off the floor and give it a surreptitious sniff before putting it on for a second day.

-In short, the Cloudventure Waterproof looks classy.
 The attention to detail puts other shoe manufacturers to shame and will make the sort of people who post unboxing videos on YouTube get their knickers in a twist.
 For instance, an asymmetrical gully lacing system comes complete with a metal eyelet which echos the brand logo.

 These laces are however very thin, and although I had no breakages, they don’t inspire a lot of confidence.
 Due to their nature, they are difficult to cinch tight, especially with cold or gloved hands.
 It is hard to get a good tight fit without the lacing feeling uncomfortable across the top of the foot, something that is exacerbated by the thin tongue.

 Nonetheless, the gusseted tongue successfully keeps debris and water out.
 On Running use a membrane within the shoe’s upper rather than an external coating to ensure a waterproof finish.
 My highly scientific test of standing in a mountain stream for 3 minutes can attest to its effectiveness.

 I am however in two minds about waterproof shoes as once ankle deep, water seeps in over the top and the shoes hold it inside.
 The Cloudventure does come in a non-waterproof version, so the choice is yours.

 The upper is a two-layer mesh which I found to be breathable especially given the excellent waterproofing.